oVirt/ovirt-site/source/feature/migration-enhancements.html.md

     -   **migrationTechnique**: pre-copy or post-copy
     -   **stallingLimit**: if the migration will be stalling for this amount of time, VDSM will send an event to which the engine will listen to

+### Bandwidth

+Currently, the bandwidth is set in migration_max_bandwidth in the vdsm conf and can not be tuned.
+It does not take into account the num of outgoing migrations nor the incoming migrations.
+The proposed changes are:

+*   Add a new config value to vdsm conf min_migration_bandwidth.
+Since the bandwidth will be dynamically set, we need to guarantee it will not fall down to very low values effectively stopping it.
+*   Calculate the bandwidth as: maxBandwidth / (min(numOfAllSrcMigrations, numOfAllDestMigrations)), where numOfAllSrcMigrations = (allOutgoingMigrations + allIncomingMigrations) from the source and numOfAllDestMigrations is the same for destination.
+The minimal bandwidth will be min_migration_bandwidth from vdsm conf
+*   The numOfAllDestMigrations will be taken by getStats from the destination host
+*   If the destination host will not answer, we expect it is overloaded and will slow down to half of the currently set speed.
+The minimal speed to which to slow down is min_migration_bandwidth from vdsm vconf.
+*   Recalculate the bandwidth of the migrating vms in each monitoring cycle of the MonitorThread.

 ## Engine Changes

-Engine will be listening to the the evnts sent from VDSM if the VM is stalling.
+Engine will be listening to the the events sent from VDSM if the VM is stalling.
 Specific policies TBD when the VDSM side will be discussed/finalized.